avl/logdriller/README.md

 ![Screenshot of log driller in action](screenshot.png)

 It has a very special feature - adding automatic search expressions through your IDE.
-Once started, Log Driller watches your source folder (by default, the current directory, but you can override this using the `--source` parameter).
+Once started, using the --trace parameter, Log Driller watches your source folder (by default, the current directory, but you can override this using the `--source` parameter).
 Whenever a `//` is added to the end of a line, any string literal on that line is parsed and added as a search expression.
 Log Driller then filters the client application